Signs And Symptoms Of Kidney Stones And Kidney Stone Pain

 Each year, hundreds of thousands of Americans are diagnosed with Kidney Stones.
-Generally, these patients are seen in their local emergency room due to the extreme lower left abdominal pain looking for treatment aimed at relieving kidney stone pain.
+Generally, these patients are seen in their local emergency room due to the extreme lower left or right abdominal pain looking for treatment aimed at relieving their kidney stone pain.
 Sometimes these patients are even transported by ambulance due to the debilitating nature of the pain.
-For the most part, people experiencing symptoms of kidney stones are generally sent home to wait for the stone to pass naturally, but occasionally they may require medical intervention, especially if the stone is too large to pass or if there is a substantial level of infection or other a number of other medical issues.
+For the most part, people experiencing symptoms of kidney stones are generally sent home to wait for the stone to pass naturally, but occasionally they may require medical intervention, especially if the stone is too large to pass or if there is a substantial level of infection or a number of other medical issues.

 Kidney stones can cause from a couple days of pain to a life-long health issue.
 Kidneys damaged from stones may heal quite quickly if the stones are small or pass easily or they may be damaged forever and possibly need to be replaced via transplant.
 Read further to learn more about kidney stones so that you will know if you have one and how to deal with it.

 How To Know If You Have A Kidney Stone: Symptoms

 Kidney stone pain, for many people, begins with a dull pain in the mid to lower back.
 One way to know if you have a kidney stone is if the pain moves from the lower back.
 The pain from the lower back will generally begin radiating to the affected flank/side.
 When the pain begins to move, the stone has entered the ureter that carries urine from the kidney to the bladder.
 This is the site of some of the worst pain associated with the kidney stone.